oktagonia/oktagonia.github.io/docs/blog/pragsol/p.md

 can't convince God to talk to you nor will you take his word for it.
 "And besides," Solomon continues, "my religion is obviously the best!
 The people who follow its rules rigorously are prosperous, just like my kingdom.
-We just put a space temple into orbit in 940 BCE!" %{(Note "He knows about the Christian era because of the sheer number of time travelers he has to deal with.")}%
+We just put a space temple into orbit in 940 BCE!"%{(Note "He knows about the Christian era because of the sheer number of time travelers he has to deal with.")}%

 Solomon has indirectly answered your question.
 The reason he prefers GLGR